igrmk/treemap/README.md

 [![GoReportCard](http://goreportcard.com/badge/igrmk/treemap)](http://goreportcard.com/report/igrmk/treemap)

 Warning: currently gotemplate has some issues that prevent usage of this library.
 They should be fixed soon.
-Meanwhile you can use my version of it https://github.com/igrmk/gotemplate with fixes included.
+Meanwhile you can use my fork of it https://github.com/igrmk/gotemplate with fixes included.

 Generic `TreeMap` uses red-black tree under the hood.
 This is [gotemplate](https://github.com/ncw/gotemplate) ready package.